Marc Isambard Brunel: United States

-Per the account of R. Anthony Hyman,Brunel... a royalist... after service on a corvette escaped to the United States.
-There he worked for six years as architect and engineer, taking American citizenship.

 Brunel arrived in New York on 6 September 1793, and he subsequently travelled to Philadelphia and Albany.
 He got involved in a scheme to link the Hudson River by canal with Lake Champlain, and also submitted a design for the new Capitol building to be built in Washington.
 The judges were very impressed with the design, but it was not selected.

 In 1796, after taking citizenship, Brunel was appointed chief engineer of the city of New York.
 He designed various houses, docks, commercial buildings, an arsenal, and a cannon factory.
 No official records exist of the projects that he carried out in New York, and it seems likely that the documents were destroyed in the New York draft riots of 1863.
 In 1798, during a dinner conversation, Brunel learnt of the difficulties that the Royal Navy had in obtaining the 100,000 pulley blocks that it needed each year.
 Each of these was made by hand.
 Brunel quickly produced an outline design of a set of machines that would automate their production.
 He decided to sail to England and put his invention before the Admiralty.
 He sailed for England on 7 February 1799 with a letter of introduction to the Navy Minister, and on 7 March his ship, Halifax, landed at Falmouth.